Sydney-Informatics-Hub/Fastq-to-VCF/README.md

 The reference fasta to index should be within (or symlinked to) the `./Reference` directory.

 This step need only be done once per reference.
-If previously generated indexes (with the same tool versions) are available, copy or symlink them to the `./Reference` directory along with the fasta.
+If previously generated indexes for [`bwa-mem2`](https://github.com/bwa-mem2/bwa-mem2) and [`SAMtools`](https://github.com/samtools/samtools)(with the same tool versions) are available, copy or symlink them to the `./Reference` directory along with the fasta.
 They must all have the same filename prefix.

 Edit the script `Scripts/index_reference.pbs`: